Network effects in default clustering for large systems: Numerical studies and simulation results

-In this example, we consider a situation where the adjacency matrix A has only one positive eigenvalue.
-This corresponds to having one cluster, $r=1$, but of course the pool can still be heterogenous.
+In this example, we consider a situation where the adjacency matrix $\Delta$ has only one positive eigenvalue.
+This corresponds to having one level of interaction, $d=r=1$, but of course the pool can still be heterogenous.

 Let us start by fixing some values for the parameters $\kappa=4$, $\theta=0.5$, $\epsilon=0.5 $, $X_0=0.2$, $\sigma=0.9$, $\bar{\alpha}=4$, $\bar{\lambda}=0.2$, $\lambda_0=0.2$ and $\beta^S=2$.
 Also, let us consider a pool of $N=1000$ names.